munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

-The reason `and` and `or` are like control flow structures is because they **short-circuit**.
+The reason `and` and `or` are like control flow structures is that they **short-circuit**.
 Not only does `and` return the left operand if it is false, it doesn't even *evaluate* the right one in that case.
-Conversely, ("contrapositively"?) if the left operand of an `or` is true, the right is skipped.
+Conversely (contrapositively?), if the left operand of an `or` is true, the right is skipped.

 ### Precedence and grouping